- What is Zoom and what can it do?

-- When sharing a screen, have your presentation material (e.g., Microsoft PowerPoint document) running and ready before the Zoom meeting or class starts.
-Avoid launching and logging into programs while screen sharing.
+- When sharing your screen in a Zoom meeting, have your presentation material (e.g., Microsoft PowerPoint document) running and ready before the Zoom meeting or class starts.
+Avoid launching and logging into programs while sharing your screen.

-- When sharing a screen, try to avoid sharing your whole desktop.
-Share only the specific application (e.g. PowerPoint).
+- When sharing your screen in a Zoom meeting, try to avoid sharing your whole desktop.
+Share only the specific application (e.g., PowerPoint).

 - Consider changing your Personal Zoom Room Meeting ID to your campus phone number or to a number that you can memorize.

-- Close any email, instant messaging, and any programs Not being used for the presentation.
+- Close any email, instant messaging, and any programs you will not use for the presentation.

 - Muting your participants is always a good way to avoid background noise.
 Participants can always unmute themselves when they are ready to talk.

-- If you are expecting more than 25 participants, consider using Gallery View to see 25 participants at a time.
+- If you are expecting a lot of participants, consider using Gallery View to see the participants (up to 49) on your screen.